 Since Aug.
-25, 2017, more than 700,000 people from Myanmar have fled to Bangladesh because of extreme violence in northern Rakhine state.
-Most identify as Rohingya, a Muslim minority ethnic group.
-Impoverished and living in camps, they depend on aid for survival.
+25, 2017, over 700,000 Rohingya refugees have fled to Bangladesh from Myanmar.
+Impoverished and living in refugee camps, they depend on aid.